anthonygreen17/trackAR-firmware/README.md

 First, download the Arduino IDE onto your machine.
 Get the latest version -> https://www.arduino.cc/en/Main/Software

 Next, figure out where Arduino's default library directory is.
-Open your Arduino IDE, navigate to `Preferences`.
-You will see your sketchbook path there.
-For example, mine is:
+Mine is:

 ~~~
-/Users/GreenBean/Documents/Arduino
+/Users/GreenBean/Downloads/Arduino.app/Contents/Java/hardware/arduino/avr/libraries
 ~~~

-Append `/libraries` to that path and add the following line to the end of your `~/.bashrc` (create one if you dont have it...):
+Run the following command to find the base directory under which all this stuff is installed (only tested on mac, may be different for Linux)

 ~~~
-export ARDUINO_LIB_PATH=$YOUR_PATH_FROM_ABOVE/libraries
+find ~ -type d -name Arduino.app
 ~~~

-For me:
+For me, that returns `/Users/GreenBean/Downloads/Arduino.app`.
+Whatever your path is, append "Contents/Java/hardware/arduino/avr/libraries" to it.

+Add the following line to the end of your `~/.bashrc` (create one if you dont have it...):

+For me (replace with your path):
 ~~~
-export ARDUINO_LIB_PATH=/Users/GreenBean/Documents/Arduino/libraries
+export ARDUINO_LIB_PATH=/Users/GreenBean/Downloads/Arduino.app/Contents/Java/hardware/arduino/avr/libraries
 ~~~

 ## CONFIGURATION ##